Lightning00Blade/rick-and-morty/README.md

 4. TypeScript
    1. Extract Types into a Module folder
    2. Use Partial for the Queries
+   3. Use Generic for the PaginationResilt
 5. React Router
    1. Extract all Routes into a Object
    2. Use Filter into Map to sort and display them.
+   3. Implement a 404
+   4. See if there is XSS potential when pushing the `character/:name` as it goes to input (Should be handled by framework?).
+6. Styles
+   1. Look at how to style the components better
+   2. Use the Material UI class style
+   3. Maybe look at TailWind CSS (Really love it my other projects)
+7. General
+   1. Follow more React Guidelines - naming, structure, etc. (Currently following more Angular/Vue approach).
+   2. Extract Pagination into a HOC maybe?